yjthu/obaDIA/README.md

 We developed a GUI for [`Galaxy`](https://galaxyproject.org/) users, which looks like this:
 ![image](https://github.com/yjthu/obaDIA/blob/master/example/galaxy.png)

-All parameters in Galaxy GUI are exactly the same as the command line tool, except for `output file directory`, which a relative directory is needed.
+All parameters in Galaxy GUI are exactly the same as the command line tool, except for `output file directory`, which requires a relative directory.
-To use this GUI, you just need to edit the path in `oba.xml` file and add a section in the `tool_conf.xml` file in Galaxy, which looks like this:
+To use this GUI, you just need to edit the path in `oba.xml` file and add a section to the `tool_conf.xml` file in Galaxy, which looks like this:
 ```Bash
  <section name="myTools" id="mTools">
     <tool file="obaDIA/oba.xml" />